5 Mistakes That Could Threaten Your Arizona Personal Injury Claim

 Get treatment, even if you think you feel fine.
 If you are fine, a doctor will tell you so.

 On the same note, you should always obey all of your medical provider’s instructions.
 If a doctor tells you to avoid lifting anything heavier than 10 pounds, and you go lift a 50 pound box, you’ll again muddy the source of your pain.
-The defendant will point out they shouldn’t be responsible for paying for damage you exacerbated, and your lawyer will struggle to refute them.
+The defendant will point out they shouldn’t be responsible for paying for damage you exacerbated, and your personal injury lawyer will struggle to refute them.

 By the same token you should tell your medical providers if you have previous conditions which could interact with your injury.
 The defendant will find out anyway, and if you tell your medical provider you’ll have what is and isn’t the pre-existing condition well-documented.